xBimTeam/Xbim.IDS.Validator/Readme.md

     - [x] Structure (Min/Max length)
 - Restrictions can be used in both Applicability filtering and Requirements verification
 - Reading of IDS
-    - in v0.9-0.9.7 Schema in BuildingSmart Xml formats
+    - in v0.9-1.0 IDS Schema in BuildingSmart XML format
-    - in v0.9.7 IDS JSON formats (XIDS proprietary)
+    - in v1.0 IDS JSON formats (XIDS proprietary)
 - Required, Prohibited and Optional Facets
 - Cardinality of Specification (Expected, Prohibited, Optional)
 - Support for validating models in following IFC Schemas